carlosjhr64/thesis/INTUITIVE.md

 > but I can't find the specific reference to it now.
 > Apparently it's a consequence of the more general
 > [Virial theorem](http://en.wikipedia.org/wiki/Virial_theorem),
-> which I have no memory of ever studying, but it's my book.
+> which I have no memory of ever studying, but it's in the college text book.
 > Anyways, the derivation is quick enough:

     # I get to use my notation b/c I'm old and don't give a damn.